deesk/Tic-Tac-Toe/README.md

 - Colors: I have choosed retro colors. from where game gets its Name  **Tic** **Tac** re**Tro**
 - Fonts: Beside Arial i have chosen two google fonts.Called Fascinate Inline, Sancreek.

-### Current Bottleneck
+### Challanges (solved)
-- Some how Draw is not functioning as I expected.
-Which is in first turn game is draw i does what its work by displaying the message and resetting game for new game .
+- Some how Draw was not functioning as I expected.
+When game is draw in frist turn its work( by displaying the message and resetting game for new game) .
 But after winning a game by any player, if next game gets draw doesn't display     the message.
-Problem is most likely with my win boolean which somehow still stays true even game is draw.
+Problem could be with win boolean which somehow still stays true even game is draw.
-  Status : Still working on it to fix it.
+  **Status** : Still working on it (fixed).
 - Once game is won by any play or its draw.
-Dialogue box pops out with message either anyone player won or it draw but still player can still click grids which are in background.
+Dialogue box pops out with message  player won or its draw but player can click grids which are in background.
-  Status: Still Working.
+  Status: Still Working (fixed).

 ### Credits,
 - Whatever I have accomplished in this Project so far, It wouldn't be possible without help of  our instructor DT, Kusan